emelianov/modbus-SmartHome/README.md

 ## Supported CLI features

-* Modbus Slave
+* ModbusIP Server
-* Modbus Master.
-Pull/push registers from slave by schedule.
+* ModbusIP Client.
+Pull/push registers from server by schedule.
-* 1-Wire DS18B20 mapping to Modbus registers
+* 1-Wire DS18B20 mapping to Modbus registers.
+Query schedule.
 * GPIO mapping to Modbus registers
 * Configuration is storing in JSON and aplaied at boot
 * Modbus interactive read/write local and remote registers